-- (c) Secretary; - (d) Treasurer. - (2) If only one member is nominated for the position, the Chairperson of the meeting must declare the member elected to the position. - (3) If more than one member is nominated, a ballot must be held in accordance with rule 54. - (4) On his or her election, the new President may take over as Chairperson of the meeting.

-53 Election of ordinary members

-- (1) The annual general meeting must by resolution decide the number of ordinary members of the Committee (if any) it wishes to hold office for the next year. - (2) A single election may be held to fill all of those positions. - (3) If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position. - (4) If the number of members nominated exceeds the number to be elected, a ballot must be held in accordance with rule 54.
+- c) Secretary; - d) Treasurer. - (2) If only one member is nominated for the position, the Chairperson of the meeting must declare the member elected to the position. - (3) If more than one member is nominated, a ballot must be held in accordance with rule 54. - (4) On their election, the new President may take over as Chairperson of the meeting. - 53 Election of ordinary members - (1) The annual general meeting must by resolution decide the number of ordinary members of the Committee (if any) it wishes to hold office for the next year. - (2) A single election may be held to fill all those positions. - (3) If the number of members nominated for the position of ordinary committee member is less than or equal to the number to be elected, the Chairperson of the meeting must declare each of those members to be elected to the position. - (4) If the number of members nominated exceeds the number to be elected, a ballot must be held in accordance with rule 54. - 54 Ballot - (1) If a ballot is required for the election for a position, the Chairperson of the meeting must appoint a member to act as returning officer to conduct the ballot. - (2) The returning officer must not be a member nominated for the position. - (3) Before the ballot is taken, each candidate may make a short speech in support of his or her election. - (4) The election must be by secret ballot. - (5) The returning officer must give a blank piece of paper to - a) Each member present in person; and - b) Each proxy appointed by a member.